sindresorhus/gulp-ruby-sass/readme.md

 Type: `Boolean`
 Default: `false`

-Emit extra information in the generated CSS that can be used by the FireSass Firebug plugin.
+Emit output that can be used by the FireSass Firebug plugin.

 ##### lineNumbers